 The System records collateral received under its securities lending agreement where the System has the ability to spend, pledge, or sell the collateral without borrower default.
 Liabilities resulting from these transactions are also reported.
-The security lending cash collateral pools are reported at the fair value of the underlying securities.
+The security lending cash collateral investments are reported at fair value.
 Security lending income and expenses are reported as investment income and expenses in the accompanying financial statements.
 The Statements of Fiduciary Net Position do not include detailed holdings of securities lending collateral by investment classification.